Regional High-Resolution Weather Models using Generative Diffusion#

 inference.rundir: ./${inference.outdir}/${inference.experiment_name}/${inference.run_id} # Path where experiment outputs will be saved

-To run inference, simply do:
+To run inference:

 python inference.py --config-name <your_inference_config>